martinthomson/wpack-content/draft-thomson-wpack-content.md

 origin in this form.

 Design Note:
-: This design assumes that there won't be a hash-based URI scheme developed for bundles.
+: This design currently assumes that there won't be a hash-based URI scheme developed for bundles.
 There is some advantage in having a URI scheme for bundled content, especially if that could support this use case.
 For instance, state transfer could be initiated *toward* another bundle.

+This definition of origin for named information (`ni://`) URIs extends the definition of origin in Section 4 of {{!ORIGIN}}.

 ## Content Type Malleability